MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/learn-examples.md

 - "@azure How can I create a highly available architecture in Azure?"
 - "@azure Explain the Azure Well-Architected Framework."
-- "@azure what types of app hosting solutions does Azure have?"
+- "@azure What types of app hosting solutions does Azure have?"
 - "@azure Help me orchestrate and automate my data processing workflows."
 - "@azure How to integrate SignalR with App Gateway/APIM/etc?"
 - "@azure How many units do you recommend?"